 On the technical front, the encryption used by PrivateVPN for OpenVPN connections is fantastic with an AES-256 cipher, an RSA-2048 handshake, and HMAC SHA256 data auth used.
 2048-bit DHE keys provide Perfect Forward Secrecy.

 In addition, a number of other encryption protocols are available natively in the PrivateVPN client.
 PPTP is among those, but because it is no longer strong enough to protect users’ privacy, we strongly recommend against it.
 Instead we encourage you to select one of the others (preferably OpenVPN).
 Available protocols are OpenVPN (UDP and TCP), L2TP, PPTP, IPSec, IKEv2, HTTP Proxy, and SOCKS5.

 Although no DNS leak protection is built into its clients, PrivateVPN does handle DNS requests via its own servers.
 In order to set this up, users need to set their DNS settings manually.
 This is very easy to do, and the PrivateVPN team has both guides and a great customer service team available to walk you through the process.

-Update June 2017: PrivateVPN has contacted me to say that its client now supports IPv6 Leak Protection, DNS Leak Protection and a Kill Switch.
+Update June 2017: PrivateVPN has contacted me to say that its client now supports IPv6 Leak Protection and DNS Leak Protection.